-Accurate characterization of optoelectronic equipment is important to applications such as optical telecommunications, medical devices, materials processing, photolithography, as well as laser safety.
-This project focuses on metrology of selected critical laser parameters, especially the calibration of optical-fiber power meters and power meters of commonly used lasers.
-Project staff participate in national and international standards committees for laser safety and optoelectronic devices.
-They extend and improve source and detector characterizations, including development of low-noise, spectrally flat, highly uniform pyroelectric detectors; high-accuracy transfer standards for optical-fiber and laser power measurements; and advanced laser systems for laser power and energy measurements.
+Accurate characterization of photonic equipment is important for optical communications, medical devices, semiconductor lithography, manufacturing and materials processing.
+Our project focuses on metrology of selected critical laser parameters, especially the calibration of laser and optical-fiber power meters.
+Our calibration services range in wavelength from the ultraviolet to far infrared and from picowatts to tens of kilowatts.
+The Project’s staff participate in national and international standards committees for laser safety and optoelectronic devices.
+We continually undertake research and development to improve our ability to characterize laser sources and detectors, including development of low-noise, spectrally uniform and high-accuracy standards for optical-fiber and laser power measurements.

 Start Date:January 1, 1993